-If the Campania region is the source of many of the dishes we consider to be quintessentially Italian, pizza, for example, Emilia-Romagna is the source of many of the ingredients, including Parmigiano-Reggiano cheese, prosciutto, bologna (known as mortadella in Italy), Lambrusco, balsamic vinegar, and even flat pasta.
-Indeed, though southerners are known for their dried pasta, Italians consider Emiliani to be the masters at making fresh pasta, the sheets of which they either cut into strips to make tagliatelle, leave whole to make lasagna (both seasoned with sugo alla bolognese in winter), or use to make some of the most classic stuffed pastas, including tortellini and cappelletti.
+If the Southern Italian region of Campania is the source of many of what we consider to be quintessentially Italian food—pizza, for example—Emilia-Romagna is home to many quintessential Italian ingredients.
+These include Parmigiano-Reggiano cheese, prosciutto, bologna (known as mortadella in Italy), Lambrusco, balsamic vinegar, and even flat pasta.
+Indeed, though southerners are known for their dried pasta, Italians consider the region to be the masters at making fresh pasta, cutting the sheets into strips to make tagliatelle, leaving whole to make lasagna (both seasoned with sugo alla Bolognese in winter), or using to make some of the most classic stuffed pastas, including tortellini and cappelletti.

-Nor does the bounty stop here; in addition to prosciutto, the region's hogs provide the meat for a prized salami from the town of Felino, zampone and cotechino, winter sausages from Modena, and culatello, a rump muscle cured in the mists along the banks of the Po river.
+But the bounty doesn't stop here.
+In addition to prosciutto, the region's hogs provide the meat for a prized salami from the town of Felino, zampone and cotechino (winter sausages from Modena), and culatello, a rump muscle cured in the mists along the banks of the Po river.
 And the beef and veal are second to none.

-As you move east from Emilia into Romagna, the landscape flattens, and the wetlands increase; Ferrara is famed for fowl and freshwater fish, and rice dishes as well, while the towns along the Adriatic coast are known for both their seafood and their nightlife.
+As you move east from Emilia into Romagna, the landscape flattens, and the wetlands increase.
+Ferrara is famed for fowl and freshwater fish, as well as rice dishes, while the towns along the Adriatic coast are known for their seafood.

-Romagna is also home to piadine; flat peasant breads street vendors will fill with all sorts of savory combinations.Continue to 5 of 9 below.
+Romagna is also home to piadine, flat peasant breads that street vendors fill with all sorts of savory combinations.Continue to 5 of 9 below.

 05 of 09